lilin90/awesome-technical-communication/CONTRIBUTING.md

 7. Push your changes to the remote.

-8. Create a Pull Request.
+8. Submit a Pull Request.

-    1. Visit your forked repository.
+    1. Navigate to the original repository where you created your fork.
     2. Click the **Compare & pull request** button.
     3. Edit the PR description and submit your PR.